Other Uses and Disclosures Made Only With Your Written Authorization

 You may request that we communicate with you about PHI in an alternative manner or at an alternative location.
-You must clearly state that a disclosure of all or part of your PHI may endanger you.
-Your request must specify what parts of your PHI that your requests covers.
+Your request must specify what parts of your PHI that your request covers.
 It must also specify how and where you wish to be contacted.
 For example, you can ask that we only contact you at your work address or via your work e-mail.

 Right to Inspect and Copy